Bylaws of the Western Field Ornithologists’

 (b) If after the third circulation the record has not received a decision vote, it will be kept by the Secretary until it can be discussed at a meeting of the Committee.

 (c) A record that has not received a final decision after three circulations shall be discussed at a meeting of the Committee.
-No final decision shall be made at the meeting.
-Instead, the record shall receive a final vote (see VI.G.(11)) during a fourth and final circulation to those Voting Members on the Committee at the start of said meeting.
+The record shall receive a final vote (see VI.G.(11)) during a fourth and final circulation to those Voting Members on the Committee at the start of said meeting.

 (d) A record that has received a “final” decision during its first circulation (but not during subsequent circulations) shall nevertheless be recirculated upon request of any Voting Member or if the Secretary or Chair feels that the Committee’s first-circulation comments might alter the decision within one month of the Secretary announcing the decision.